pep8speaks-org/pep8speaks/.github/CONTRIBUTING.md

 - A test GitHub app called [test-pep8speaks](https://github.com/apps/test-pep8speaks) is already installed on the repository [OrkoHunter/test-pep8speaks](https://github.com/OrkoHunter/test-pep8speaks).
 - The Payload URL of the test GitHub app is changed to that of the recently deployed review app on Heroku.
   - This is usually `https://pep8speaks-pr-###-herokuapp.com` where `###` is the PR number.
-- Travis is to be restarted.
+- CI is to be restarted.
 This ensures that the tests would use the deployed review app as server.
 - We then wait for the sweet green checks! :white_check_mark:

 The crucial tests to be run in this process are written inside [tests/test_workflow.py](https://github.com/OrkoHunter/pep8speaks/blob/master/tests/test_workflow.py).
 The workflow is written in the module and is as follows :